priya9750/to_do_list_using_angular/README.md

 Simple TO DO LIST uisng Angular

-TO run the code use the following command:
+To run the code use the following command:
 1. npm install
 2. ng serve